kevinkhamp/Google-Book/README.md

 ## Usage

 Clone/fork the repo and deploy it in Heroku via connecting to your GitHub account.
 There is currently an issue with React Router that was posted yesterday.
 I do not know if that issue has been resolved or not.
-I cannot guarantee that
+I cannot guarantee that it will deploy or not.
+Discretion is advised.

+Running via ```npm run develop``` is highly recommended.

 ## Credits